volkmarnissen/server/cypress/E2E-TESTING.md

 | [Nginx  (3006)](http://localhost:3006) | Nginx reverse proxy for Home Assistant Addon and supervisor simulator|
 | [MQTT NoAuth Test (3007)](http://localhost:3007) | modbus2mqtt with NoAuth MQTT broker |
 | Modbus TCP Server (`tcp://localhost:3002`) | Test Modbus TCP server (not HTTP) |

+> **Note:** The Ingress scenario simulates Home Assistant's add-on architecture: The browser connects to nginx (port 3006) which acts as the supervisor api, forwarding requests to the modbus2mqtt instance running on port 3004 with ingress path handling.

 ## Starting and Stopping Servers